-MAGL 5341 (3-3-0) Perspectives on the World Christian Movement (INCS 4341)
+MAGL 5341 (3-3-0) Global Christianity (INCS 4341)

 The course reviews recent and best thinking on the advance of world evangelization by reviewing the biblical basis for missions, the history of worldwide expansion of Christianity, cultural adaptation and competencies required for work among remote peoples, and missionary strategies.
 Students read from an anthology of top missiological thinking by evangelicals prepared by the US Center for World Mission.
 Students learn where missions has taken Christianity today and where global evangelization efforts should be going.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall.